JinXue99/WID3014-Practical-AI/jamai-llm/README.md

 ## Resume Genie : Your AI Assistant for Resume Writing and  Job Recommendation
 - [ ] Boost and Provide Insightful Suggestion to Improve Your Resume
-- [ ] Suggest Top 5 Job Roles Based on Your Profile
+- [ ] Tailor Top 5 Job Roles Based on Your Profile

 ## Technology
 - [] Jam AI Base